dodge-research-group/dodgelab-website/content/publication/dodge-2023/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 publishDate: '2023-03-03'
-publication_types:
+publication_types: ["article-journal"]
-- '2'
 abstract: 'We discuss a systematic error in time-resolved optical conductivity measurements that becomes important at high pump intensities.
 We show that common optical nonlinearities can distort the photoconductivity depth profile, and by extension distort the photoconductivity spectrum.
-We show evidence that this distortion is present in existing measurements on K$_3$C$_{60}$, and describe how it may create the appearance of photoinduced superconductivity where none exists.
+We show evidence that this distortion is present in existing measurements on K<sub>3</sub>C<sub>60</sub>, and describe how it may create the appearance of photoinduced superconductivity where none exists.
 Similar errors may emerge in other pump-probe spectroscopy measurements, and we discuss how to correct for them.'
 publication: '*Physical Review Letters*'
 doi: 10.1103/PhysRevLett.130.146002
 ---